danblevins/aws-cloud-study-guide/README.md

 <br>

 Thanks for reading!
-This study guide was originally made in April 2019.
+This study guide was originally made in April, 2019.
 Feel free to comment and let me know if you want YouTube tutorials.

+This study guide is also referenced in my [Medium article](https://danblevins.medium.com/my-aws-cloud-study-guide-1fbcb03b9c95).

 Want to stay in touch?
 Connect with me on [LinkedIn](https://www.linkedin.com/in/dan-blevins/)!